ohmysh/docs-v2/using/trash.md

 If you want to delete a file permanently, try `rmtrash PATH/FILENAME`.

 To search a file, try `rmtrash /SEARCH_NAME`

+To delete all the files in the bin, try `rmtrash -a`.

 ## `retrash` : Restore a file from the bin